mcfrith/tandem-genotypes/README.md

     tandem-genotypes -g refGene.txt microsat.txt alignments.maf > tg.txt

-This will check the tandem repeats in `microsat.txt`, and annotate them with the genes in `refGene.txt`.
+This will check the tandem repeats in `microsat.txt`, annotate them with the genes in `refGene.txt`, and create an output file `tg.txt`.
 (It's OK to omit `-g refGene.txt`.)

 ## Output